ivan-kleshnin/unredux/docs/reactive-or-what.md

 ## Applications

 So how can I claim "MVC is dead" and show it's dual to MVR at the same time?
 Am I stupid or something?
 Well, MVC is a good tool to describe those Request-Response sequences.
 When there're no implicit relations between the current and the previous requests.
 Recall that HTTP is stateless which we overcome with cookies and other extraneous artefacts.

-Now the industry is gradually switching to the real-time servers.
+Today the industry is gradually switching to the real-time servers.
 You have to push data to clients.
 You have to throttle some less important channels.
 You have to debounce requests.
 You have to describe relations between data channels over time.
 And all that means you need reactivity.
-It's just the level of immersion into the problem is to shallow for most web devs today.
+It's just the level of immersion into the problem is too shallow for most web devs today.
+Few people are busy writing real-time servers and the total volume of "collective wisdom" is very small.

-And there is a big slowing factor – the inertia of an ecosystem.
-Sockets, servers side events, etc. etc. aren't still properly supported by the major market players.
+Now there is a big slowing factor – the inertia of an ecosystem.
+Sockets, servers side events, etc. still aren't properly supported by the major market players.
 There is no go-to approach and the nececcisity to keep multiple fallbacks is burdening.
 There are unresolved security issues.
 But all that is about to change anyway.